Explainer: Britain's 'Super Saturday' Brexit showdown in parliament

 Parliament will sit from 0830 GMT on Saturday Oct.
 19 - the first time since April 3, 1982 when it discussed the Argentine invasion of the Falkland Islands.

-Johnson will make a statement to lawmakers, after which there will be a debate and then a vote.
-The debate was originally scheduled to last 90 minutes, but is no longer time-limited.
+Johnson will make a statement to lawmakers, after which there will be a 90-minute debate and then a vote.

 The final vote is intended to meet one part of the criteria for ratifying the exit deal.
 Legislation would then need to be passed by Oct.
 31 in order to complete the ratification.